 - Select the Actions menu above the project panel and then Copy.

-- Input a name for your project then select Create.
+- Input a project title and provide an optional project description, which can be repurposed for your collection description when you set up a destination for publishing.
+Select Create.
 Your new project will appear in the project panel.

-- Navigate through the Fields, Cataloging Forms, Targets, and User Permissions tabs to edit any details for your new project.
+- Navigate through the Fields, Cataloging Forms, Targets, and Project Users from the Overview tab to edit any details for your new project.

 - Select the project you want to rename in the project panel.